Kalmi

 Nikhil Kalimireddy, known professionally as Kalmi, is an Indian music producer and DJ based in Hyderabad.
-He is perhaps best known for his song "Big Dawgs" with rapper Hanumankind.
+He is best known for his song "Big Dawgs" with rapper Hanumankind.
 It entered the Billboard Canadian Hot 100 chart at #9 and has peaked on the Billboard Hot 100 at #23, marking an achievement for both artists.

 Early life

 Kalimireddy was born in Hyderabad and attended an engineering college.

 Early career

 Kalimireddy began taking music production seriously when he was in college, where he would start to engineer and produce tracks off of his mom's laptop.
-This and a succession of his roommates with eclectic electronic music tastes opened him up to a world of new possibilities.
+This, and a succession of his roommates with eclectic electronic music tastes opened him up to a world of new possibilities.
 They allowed him to draw on inspiration from pioneering artists like Flume and Odesza.